Mushbt/stockholm-fc/README.md

 ![GitHub pages deployed image](add image here)

-  The live link to the Github repository can be found here - (enter link here)
+  The live link to the Github repository can be found here - (https://mushbt.github.io/stockholm-fc/)

 ### **To fork the repository on GitHub**
 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changed without affecting the original repository.
 The steps to fork the repository are as followed:
-1. Log in to **GitHub** and locate the [repository](https://github.com/EwanColquhoun/wawaswoods).
+1. Log in to **GitHub** and locate the [repository](https://github.com/mushbt/stockholm-fc).
-2. On the right hand side of the page inline there should be a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.
+2. On the right hand side of the page inline, there should be a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.
 ![GitHub forking process image](add image here)

 ### **To create a local clone of this project**